oktadev/okta-blog/_source/_posts/2023-07-28-terraform-workshop.md

 Plan: 1 to add, 0 to change, 0 to destroy.
 ```

 You added 1 new group resource, and Terraform plans to add 1 new group.
 The plan looks correct.
-Run `terraform apply`, and then you can see the new group in the admin console.
+Run `terraform apply`, enter 'yes' if you still like the plan, and then you can see the new group in the admin console.

 When you inspect the new group, you may notice that it has no users assigned to it.
 Let's fix that!

 ## Add Users to the Group

 Group memberships are managed with the `okta_group_memberships` resource.
 Where would you look for information on what fields an `okta_group_memberships` resource requires?
-The [provider docs](https://registry.terraform.io/providers/okta/okta/latest/docs/resources/group_memberships) can help.
+The [provider docs](https://registry.terraform.io/providers/okta/okta/latest/docs/resources/group_memberships) are always a good place to start.

+From the provider's example, you can describe the group membership resource in `main.tf`:

 ```
 resource "okta_group_memberships" "gardenmembers" {